ScottW514/terraform-provider-datapower/docs/resources/file_system_usage_monitor.md

 ### Optional

-- `all_qm_critical_threshold` (Number) Specify the usage threshold to generate a critical event when the check is against all queue manager file systems.
-The threshold is the percentage of the file system that is full.
-The value for the critical threshold must be greater than the warning threshold.
-Enter a value in the range 0 - 100.
-The default value is 75.
-  - CLI Alias: `all-qm-critical`
-  - Range: `0`-`100`
-  - Default value: `90`
-  - Required When: `all_queue_managers`=`true`
-- `all_qm_warning_threshold` (Number) Specify the usage threshold to generate a warning event when the check is against all queue manager file systems.
-The threshold is the percentage of the file system that is full.
-The value for the warning threshold must be less than the critical threshold.
-Enter a value in the range 0 - 100.
-The default value is 75.
-  - CLI Alias: `all-qm-warning`
-  - Range: `0`-`100`
-  - Default value: `75`
-  - Required When: `all_queue_managers`=`true`
-- `all_queue_managers` (Boolean) Specify whether the utility checks all or only a subset of queue manager file systems.
-  - Default value: `true`
 - `all_system` (Boolean) Specify whether the utility checks all or only a subset of system file systems.
 By default, all file systems are scanned. <ul><li>When enabled, you can define specific file systems that override their default thresholds.</li><li>When not enabled, define the file systems to check with their thresholds.</li></ul>
   - CLI Alias: `all-system`
   - Default value: `true`